Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Abstract

 \section{Abstract}

-The COVID-19 pandemic's severe impact highlighted the need for accurate, timely hospitalization forecasting to support effective healthcare planning.
-However, most forecasting models struggled, especially during variant surges, when they were needed most.
-This study introduces a novel Long Short-Term Memory (LSTM) framework for forecasting daily state-level incident hospitalizations in the United States.
-We present a spatiotemporal feature, Social Proximity to Hospitalizations (SPH), derived from Facebook's Social Connectedness Index to improve forecasts.
+The COVID-19 pandemic's severe impact highlighted the need for accurate and timely hospitalization forecasting to support effective healthcare planning.
+However, most forecasting models struggled, particularly during variant surges, when they were most needed.
+This study introduces a novel parallel-stream Long Short-Term Memory (LSTM) framework to forecast daily state-level incident hospitalizations in the United States.
+Our framework incorporates a spatiotemporal feature, Social Proximity to Hospitalizations (SPH), derived from Meta's Social Connectedness Index, to improve forecasts.
 SPH serves as a proxy for interstate population interaction, capturing transmission dynamics across space and time.
-Our parallel LSTM architecture captures both short- and long-term temporal dependencies, and our multi-horizon ensembling strategy balances consistency and forecasting error.
-Evaluation against COVID-19 Forecast Hub ensemble models during the Delta and Omicron surges reveals superiority of our model.
-On average, our model surpasses the ensemble by 27, 42, 54, and 69 hospitalizations per state on the $7^{th}$, $14^{th}$, $21^{st}$, and $28^{th}$ forecast days, respectively, during the Omicron surge.
+Our architecture captures both short- and long-term temporal dependencies, and a multi-horizon ensembling strategy balances forecasting consistency and error.
+An evaluation against the COVID-19 Forecast Hub ensemble models during the Delta and Omicron surges reveals the superiority of our model.
+On average, our model surpasses the ensemble by 27, 42, 54, and 69 hospitalizations per state at the 7-, 14-, 21-, and 28-day horizons, respectively, during the Omicron surge.
 Data-ablation experiments confirm SPH's predictive power, highlighting its effectiveness in enhancing forecasting models.
-This research not only advances hospitalization forecasting but also underscores the significance of spatiotemporal features, such as SPH, in refining predictive performance in modeling the complex dynamics of infectious disease spread.
+This research not only advances hospitalization forecasting but also underscores the significance of spatiotemporal features, such as SPH, in modeling the complex dynamics of infectious disease spread.

-\textbf{ KEY POLICY HIGHLIGHTS} \begin{itemize} \item Deep learning can be used to reliably forecast the spread of infectious diseases. \item Social media friendship data can help quantify interstate disease transmission. \item Spatial models that leverage multi-state data are more reliable for forecasting and policymaking. \end{itemize}
+\textbf{ KEY POLICY HIGHLIGHTS} \begin{itemize} \item Deep learning can be used to more reliably forecast the spread of infectious diseases. \item Social media friendship data can help quantify interstate disease transmission. \item Spatial models that leverage multi-state data are more reliable for forecasting and policymaking. \end{itemize}